olesiaskh/Classification-email-type/README.md

 # Email Classification

 ## What is it about?
-This projects creates a multi-class classification of emails based on their metadata.
+This project creates a multi-class classification of emails based on their metadata.
+It helps users to quickly understand what type of email they received, making it easier to decide if they want to read it and when.

 ## What data was used?
 Two separate data files were used - one for training, one for testing.
 Each included the following information about emails: